Operation WildflowerOperation Wildflower

 Photographer: Thabo Maphisa

-In this picture taken at Greyton in September the toothed upper leaf parts of Hermannia hyssopifolia can be seen.
-Another photo in this Album shows most of the "leaves" to be narrower with entire margins attenuating to an acute tip.
-These are not really leaves, but leaf-like stipules that grow next to the leaf petioles.
-The stipules that drop off long before leaves in many species seem here to persist and have remained where leaves have already dropped off.
+In this picture taken at Greyton in September the toothed upper leaf parts of Hermannia hyssopifolia are present in green, as well as shades of yellow and red.
+There are sometimes also stipules present next to the petiole bases.
+The stipules that drop off long before leaves in many Hermannia species seem here to persist and have remained where leaves have already dropped off.

 Previous